aetonsi/tmpFile/README.md

 ```
 tmpFile.exe
 tmpFile.exe
-> prints a possible filename for a new temporary file
+> creates a new temporary file and prints its path
 ```